-Dwelling types Residential infill and different options for Tiny homes not financially viable or realistic for compact development, including areas for tiny servicing, land use requirements. homes and seniors residences.
-'Tiny Homes' not really an option, but creating sma ller spaces within existing structures - a tiny or smaller sq.ft. home is appropriate and needed.
+Trociacinal Lana Coo Dwelling types Residential infill and different options for Tiny homes not financially viable or realistic for compact development, including areas for tiny servicing, land use requirements. homes and seniors residences.
+'Tiny Homes' not really an option, but creating sma Iller spaces within existing structures - a tiny or smaller sq.ft. home is appropriate and needed.
 Encourage affordable housing Allow for informal housing/living tents and transient uses Infill only being undertaken with High End Support for storage in downtown and with Condos, alternative options are available or condo's may create added demand for higher should be explored to provide affordable housing density, condo living. options.
 CMHC makes alternatives viable, if parking requirements reduced.
 Cut regulatory limitations to encourage Development must consider the servicing needs development which will provide more choice and of the use, review water, waste requirements, reduce rental or purchase costs: 1) Reduce and not cost the city minimum lot sizes; 2) Change parking requirements; and 3) Change grading requirements (given local bedrock).
 Different choices needed, leading to reduced Still remains demand for ownership, smaller lots rents, affordability, multiple interests and allow entry into market. lifestyles being served.
-Support neighbourhoods and options which repres North' ent Yellowknife, don't create a 'Grande Prairie Incentives or city support for non-profit manageme ent of an affordable housing option - Cooperative Housing, Communal Housing. clude parks, commercial; allow for district heating Infill, Alley Way, Air Space Development creates Interest in large lots and rural development. development within existing space.
-Residential with Kennels has been limited "We must accommodate dog kennels", the y are part of the northern identity Engle is a viable location for dog kennels (ie e.
+Support neighbourhoods and options which repres ent Yellowknife, don't create a 'Grande Prairie North' Incentives or city support for non-profit manageme ent of an affordable housing option - Cooperative Housing, Communal Housing. clude parks, commercial; allow for district heating Infill, Alley Way, Air Space Development creates Interest in large lots and rural development. development within existing space.
+Residential with Kennels has been limited and the filler and the second "We must accommodate dog kennels", the e.
 NWT SPCA); however Fire Marshall limitations and Trotters cannot continue to be moved.
-Recognize that we are a mining town, and should c reate options for working class neighbourhoods, not more expensive Niven's Location of residential dwellings More areas for waterfront residential Absolute protection of shoreline, accessibility and development the availability of green space Public infrastructure including trails and bus stops i developed.
-Bond to connect trails, install bicycle infrastructure parks, prior to residential move-in.
+Recognize that we are a mining town, and should c reate options for working class neighbourhoods, not more expensive Niven's Location of residential dwellings More areas for waterfront residential Absolute protection of shoreline, accessibility and development the availability of green space Public infrastructure including trails and bus stops must be installed first, before subdivisions are developed.
+Bond to connect trails, install bicycle in frastructure parks, prior to residential move-in.
 Subdivisions must pay for their infrastructure costs (servicing costs).